Icinga/icinga2/doc/10-icinga-template-library.md

 ### <a id="plugin-contrib-operating-system"></a> Operating System

-In this category you can find plugins for gathering information about your operating system or the system beneath like memory usage.
+This category contains plugins which receive details about your operating system or the guest system.

 #### <a id="plugin-contrib-command-mem"></a> mem

-The plugin `mem` is used for gathering information about memory usage on linux and unix hosts.
-It is able to count cache memory as free when comparing it to the thresholds.
-It is provided by `Justin Ellison` on [https://github.com](https://github.com/justintime/nagios-plugins).
-For more details see the developers blog [http://sysadminsjourney.com](http://sysadminsjourney.com/content/2009/06/04/new-and-improved-checkmempl-nagios-plugin).
+The [check_mem.pl](https://github.com/justintime/nagios-plugins) plugin checks the memory usage on linux and unix hosts.
+It is able to count cache memory as free when compared to thresholds.
+More details can be found on [this blog entry]((http://sysadminsjourney.com/content/2009/06/04/new-and-improved-checkmempl-nagios-plugin).

 Custom attributes passed as [command parameters](3-monitoring-basics.md#command-passing-parameters):